From Morphism Categories to Functor Categories

 \section{Introduction}

 As a popular belief, it is said that the introduction of the language of functor categories to the study of categories of modules over rings dates back to Auslander and his colleagues' works.
 These works trace back mainly to the papers \cite{A65, A2, A76, AR74, ARVI}.
-In particular Auslander's Formulae \cite{A65} that suggests to recover the category $\mmod\Lambda$ of finitely generated modules over an Artin algebra $\Lambda$ as the quotient
+In particular, Auslander's Formula that suggests to recover the category $\mmod\Lambda$ of finitely generated modules over an Artin algebra $\Lambda$ as the quotient

 deserves attention; here and throughout, $\mmod(\mmod\Lambda)$ denotes the category of additive contravariant coherent functors on $\mmod\Lambda$ with values in $\mathcal{A}b$, the category of Abelian groups.
 While talking about the exchange between two categories consisting objects that are apparently of different types, one expects to encounter with functors transferring from one category to the other.
 Concerning the morphism categories and the functor categories, such a study has initiated probably in \cite{A2}.
 Roughly, the general theme of the current paper is to figure out how some representation-theoretic attributes transfer between functor and morphism categories.
 However, to be more precise, we prefer to provide a layout of the paper section by section.
-Prior to this, we want to point out that the morphism category of $\Lambda$ has on its own right been systematically studied from various aspects: deriving its Auslander-Reiten theory in the language of AR-theory of $\Lambda$ \cite{RS, XZZ, E, HE}, establishing its links to Gorenstein homological algebra \cite{Z, LZ, ZX}, and looking at a particular subcategory of it, namely the monomorphism category, in order to study the so-called Auslander algebras \cite{AR76, HM}.
+Prior to this, we want to point out that the morphism category of $\Lambda$ has on its own right been systematically studied from various aspects: deriving its Auslander-Reiten theory in the language of AR-theory of $\Lambda$ \cite{RS, XZZ, Es, HE}, using it to study the so-called Auslander algebras \cite{AR76}, and looking at a particular subcategory of it, namely the monomorphism category, in order to establish links to Gorenstein homological algebra \cite{Z, LZ, ZX}.